 It’s about that time of year again when we start receiving a heavy volume of calls regarding broken garage door springs.

 Why do i say “that time of year” ?

 The answer is due to the colder mornings.
-A garage door spring is much more likely to snap during cold weather than warm weather because the steel loses ductility in colder temperatures.
+Broken garage door springs are much more likely to occur during cold weather than warm weather because the steel loses ductility in colder temperatures.
 This combined with metal fatigue on older, more used springs can cause them to break suddenly, often going off with a big ‘bang’.
 This is what a broken sectional garage door torsion spring looks like